David García (cyclist, born 1977)

 David García Dapena (born 30 September 1977 in Marín, Pontevedra) is a retired Spanish professional road bicycle racer.

 Doping

 During the 2010 Vuelta a España he tested positive for EPO.
 A later sample also tested positive for HES.
 The Spanish Cycling Federation subsequently banned him for 2 years, effective 6 October 2010, and declared his results of the 2010 Vuelta a España void.
-After retiring, García disclosed information to the police about how he had acquired the product, and led to the arrest of Alberto Beltrán Niño in March 2012.
+After retiring, García disclosed information to the police about how he had acquired the product, which led to the arrest of Alberto Beltrán Niño in March 2012.